Improving Soil

 Forty years ago, thirteen elements were listed as essential nutrients which plants get from soil.
 Recent testing has now identified 42 essential nutrients.
 The six that the plants need the most of are called Macronutrients.
 They are Nitrogen (N), Phosphorus (P), Potassium (K), Calcium (C), Magnesium (Mg) and Sulfur (S).
 The other nutrients, which are needed only in trace amounts, are called Micronutrients.
 They include Arsenic (As), Boron (B), Chlorine(Cl), Copper (Cu), Iron (Fe), Magnesium (Mg), Manganese (Mn), Molybdenum (Mo), Nickel (Ni) and Zinc (Zn).

-Soil laboratories will test soils for nutrients as well as pH and organic matter.
+Soil laboratories Nutrient deficiencies create patterns that follow the veins. will test soils for nutrients as well as pH and organic matter.
 A local soil testing lab, A&L Western Laboratories , is in Sherwood, OR.
 They also do tissue testing to see what the nutrient levels are inside the plant.
 This is a more accurate indication of what nutrients need to be applied.
 A general recommendation is: All soils are short on nitrogen; shallow rooted plants such as lawns and flowers need extra phosphorus and potassium; iron and sulfur are often deficient, especially around acid loving plants.
 Usually, the soil contains enough of the other nutrients, although some may be deficient in certain parts of the country.
 Boron is sometimes deficient in the Pacific Northwest.
+Trace minerals are more likely to be available when soil is more acid.

 Fertilizers are available to provide extra nutrients.
 The exact numbers are not as important as the proportions.
 A 5-5-5 fertilizer works the same as a 15-15-15, except that it takes three times as much 5-5-5 to provide the same nutrients.
 The optimum fertilizer for lawns has an N-P-K ratio of 3-1-2, such as a 15-5-10.
 Fertilizers with similar ratios are interchangeable, except that some fertilizers, such as rose food, contain extra calcium to raise pH and some fertilizers, such as rhododendron-azalea food, contain extra sulfur to lower pH.

 The nutrients are identical whether they come from organic or synthetic sources, but the source will affect how fast the nutrients are available to plants.
 Ammonia sulfate and water soluble fertilizers release most of their nitrogen in a few days and might burn plants if too much is applied at one time.
 Blood meal releases its nitrogen over a period of months.
 Organic fertilizers and specially treated synthetic fertilizers are slow release so they will not burn and the nitrogen will not wash away in the rain before plants can use it.
-Also, phosphorus is quickly tied up into insoluble compounds, so bone meal or a slow release fertilizer is a much better source of phosphorus.
+Also, phosphorus is quickly tied up into insoluble compounds in acid soils, so bone meal or a slow release fertilizer is a much better source of phosphorus.

 When fertilizing trees or shrubs, spread the fertilizer evenly from the trunk to beyond the length of the branches.
 There are feeder roots throughout the area, not just at the drip line.
 Water soluble fertilizers can be applied to the leaves since they will absorb directly.
 This will green up the leaves, but it does not encourage growth.